bclarkson-code/Tricycle/README.md

 ## Training a GPT on shakespeare
 The following toy script will train a small GPT to generate convincing shakespeare.
 On my RTX 3090, this takes ~30 mins.
-For a more realistic training script with metric tracking, gradient accumulation etc, take a look at `train_smol_gpt.py`
+For a more realistic training script with metric tracking, gradient accumulation, a validation dataset etc, take a look at `train_smol_gpt.py`

 ```python
 import pickle